Kira Dixon, President

-Kira Dixon is entering her 17th year of teaching in public schools at her alma mater, Abraham Lincoln High School in San José, CA. She earned her M.A. in Music from Kansas State University in 2013, and received her B.A. in Music Education with an emphasis in voice from San José State University in 2006.
+Kira Dixon teaches at her alma mater, Abraham Lincoln High School in San José, CA, where she is continuing her career as a public school music educator.
+She earned her M.A. in Music from Kansas State University and holds a B.A. in Music Education with a vocal emphasis from San José State University.

-In addition to teaching, Miss Dixon currently serves on the Board of Directors for Peninsula Cantare, a semi-professional chorus based in Palo Alto.
-She is also the president of the Mu Phi Epsilon Foundation, a foundation which supports members of an international professional music fraternity.
+In addition to teaching, Miss Dixon serves on the Board of Directors for Peninsula Cantare, a semi-professional chorus based in Palo Alto.
+She is also president of the Mu Phi Epsilon Foundation, which supports members of the international professional music fraternity.
+Kira is a Founder and Executive Director of the non-profit California Summer Performing Arts Academy (CSPAA), which provides music education opportunities to South County youth—most notably through a dynamic, weeklong summer camp.

 President